 Non-academic graduate assistantships vary in working hours and responsibilities, by department.
 Some nights and weekends may be included.

-Academic graduate assistants receive a stipend of $4,800 annually, $2,400 per semester.
-However, the amount of the stipend awarded may vary depending on the nature of the GA position, effective start date, and the number of hours worked by the student each week.
+Academic graduate assistants receive a stipend, however, the amount of the stipend awarded may vary depending on the nature of the GA position, effective start date,length of the assistantship, and the number of hours worked by the student each week.